Introduction to Online Convex Optimization: Bibliographic Remarks

-Prove that SGD for a strongly convex function can, with appropriate parameters $\eta_t$, converge as $\tilde{O}(\frac{1}{T})$.
-You may assume that the gradient estimators have Euclidean norms bounded by the constant $G$.
+\exer{ Prove that SGD for a strongly convex function can, with appropriate parameters $\eta_t$, converge as $\tilde{O}(\frac{1}{T})$.
+Recall that the $\tilde{O}$ notation hides logarithmic factors in the parameters, including $T$.
+You may assume that the gradient estimators have Euclidean norms bounded by the constant $G$. }

-\item Design an OCO algorithm that attains the same asymptotic regret bound as OGD, up to factors logarithmic in $G$ and $D$, without knowing the parameters $G$ and $D$ ahead of time.
+\exer{$^*$ In this exercise we show how to remove some a-priory knowledge from the design of online convex optimization algorithms. \subexer{Design an OCO algorithm that attains the same asymptotic regret bound as OGD, up to factors logarithmic in $G$ without knowing the parameter $G$ ahead of time. } \subexer{Do the same for the parameter $D$: design an OCO algorithm that attains the same asymptotic regret bound as OGD, up to factors logarithmic in $D$ without knowing the parameter $D$ ahead of time.
+This time you may assume $G$ is known.
+You may assume that it is possible to compute projections onto $\K$ without knowing its diameter. } }

-\item In this exercise we prove a tight lower bound on the regret of any algorithm for online convex optimization. \begin{enumerate} \item For any sequence of $T$ fair coin tosses, let $N_h$ be the number of head outcomes and $N_t$ be the number of tails.
-Give an asymptotically tight upper and lower bound on $\E[ \left| N_h - N_t \right|]$ (i.e., order of growth of this random variable as a function of $T$, up to multiplicative and additive constants). \item Consider a 2-expert problem, in which the losses are inversely correlated: either expert one incurs a loss of one and the second expert zero, or vice versa.
-Use the fact above to design a setting in which any experts algorithm incurs regret asymptotically matching the upper bound. \item Consider the general OCO setting over a convex set $\mathcal{K}$.
-Design a setting in which the cost functions have gradients whose norm is bounded by $G$, and obtain a lower bound on the regret as a function of $G$, the diameter of $\mathcal{K}$, and the number of game iterations. \end{enumerate}
+\exer{In this exercise we prove a tight lower bound on the regret of any algorithm for online convex optimization.} \subexer{For any sequence of $T$ fair coin tosses, let $N_h$ be the number of head outcomes and $N_t$ be the number of tails.
+Give an asymptotically tight upper and lower bound on $\E[ \left| N_h - N_t \right|]$.
+That is, give an order of growth of this random variable as a function of $T$, up to multiplicative and additive constants. } \subexer{Consider a 2-expert problem, in which the losses are inversely correlated: either expert one incurs a loss of one and the second expert negative one, or vice versa.
+Use the fact above to design a setting in which any experts algorithm incurs regret asymptotically matching the upper bound.} \subexer{Consider the general OCO setting over a convex set $\mathcal{K}$.
+Design a setting in which the cost functions have gradients whose norm is bounded by $G$, and obtain a lower bound on the regret as a function of $G$, the diameter of $\mathcal{K}$, and the number of game iterations.}

-\item Implement the SGD algorithm for SVM training.
+\exer{Implement the SGD algorithm for SVM training.
 Apply it on the MNIST dataset.
-Compare your results to the offline GD algorithm from the previous chapter.
+Compare your results to the offline GD algorithm from the previous chapter. }